 - a detailed presentation of your project, either in German or English (three or four pages) giving reasons and objectives for your project, explanation of procedure and method, presentation of required sources from the BBF, description of work that has already been achieved, possible opportunities for cooperation with other researchers.

-Please send your application (summarized in a single PDF document) to:
+Please send your application via e-mail (summarized in a single PDF document) to:

 Professor Dr. Sabine Reh (YmJmc3RpcGVuZGl1bUBkaXBmLmRl), Director of the BBF | Bibliothek für Bildungsgeschichtliche Forschung at the DIPF, Warschauer Straße 34–38, 10243 Berlin, Germany.
 Please contact Dr. Tilman Drope, if you require any further information.